 BI is a state of the art Business Intelligence tool that provides a powerful tool to analyze the port and terminal performance.
 Port and Terminal Productivity deal with the efficient use of labor, equipment, and land.
 BI provides powerful means to measure the efficiency of the use of these three resources.

 These measures can be divided into production, productivity, utilization and service measures.
 BI utilizes integrated data from Terminal Operating System (like NAVIS) and ERP and uses graphically rich data visualization tools like dashboards and cubes features to clearly and accurately illustrate the business results and facilitates root cause and impact analysis

 - Increasing the reliability and availability of assets and the services the assets collectively support thus heeling to reduce lost revenue due to asset failure.

-- Capturing actual cost for labor, materials, tools and services which helps to improve bottom line.
+- Capturing actual cost for labor, materials, tools, and services which helps to improve the bottom line.